 Panoply uses the Extract, Load, Transform (ELT) paradigm, rather than ETL, which dramatically speeds up data ingestion, giving you more time to focus on data analysis rather than fiddling with your data pipeline.

-All of the other tools above can work with Panoply, but none can compete on pricing.
-Panoply starts from $200/month for unlimited users.
-That is less than half what Alteryx costs for a single user.
 If you have a small team and a tight budget, Panoply can streamline your data pipeline now and continue to serve you as your business scales due to its flexible nature and upfront pricing.
 Try Panoply free for 14 days.